Bricks. I discovered I have a fascination with bricks – the patterns, the mortar, the construction….But more on that later.

 - Windows – if the windows are original, what size are the glass panes?
 The more glass-making technology improved the larger the panes became.
 So if you have original 9 over 9 windows – you can bet the house is pretty old.

 - Wood – what kind of wood was used and what do the saw marks look like?
 In this photo below, you can see ‘old’ wood from the heart of an old growth tree, versus ‘new’ wood (upper left) that is used in construction today.
 You can date the wood not only by looking at the growth rings, but also just by feeling how heavy it is.
 The old pieces were at least twice as heavy as the new piece even though they were about the same size.
-Old wood from the ‘heart’ is solid, and both mildew and termite resistant.
+According to the leaders in termite control, old wood from the ‘heart’ is solid, and both mildew and termite resistant.

 - Brick – Back to the brick!
 There are many ways to lay brick, and many more ways to mortar it.
 18th Century bricks in Charleston were handmade, and thus not square-edged like you see in most homes built today.
 Charlestonians were embarrased at this fact, since stone was the preferred building material of the time, so they developed ways to counteract that uneven effect before technology improved.
 One way was to inscribe the mortar with a straight line, a ‘Scored Joint,’ in order to create an optical illusion.
 Another way was to mix the mortar with the colored brick dust, so the mortar was the same color as the brick, then ‘paint’ a thin white line of mortar over it – See below for an example of this ‘Tuck Point’ mortar.